Araneta Coliseum: History

-From 2001 to 2008, the highest-grossing event at the arena is the Pacquiao vs. Larios boxing fight between Manny Pacquiao and Óscar Larios, earning 96.2 million Philippine pesos.
+From 2001 to 2008, the highest-grossing event at the arena is the Pacquiao vs. Larios boxing fight between Manny Pacquiao and Óscar Larios, earning ₱96.2 million.
 A concert by Westlife was attended by 17,887 people and earned ₱18.5 million, while a Cliff Richard concert earned ₱17.2 million despite being watched by 5,647 spectators.

 Prior to the Ultimate All-Star Weekend in July 2011, it was announced that the Aranetas entered into a naming rights deal with mobile network operator Smart Communications, Inc. (a subsidiary of Philippine Long Distance Telephone Company), renaming the arena into "Smart Araneta Coliseum".
-The 5-year naming rights deal includes improvements and renovations to the arena such as the installation of curved escalators to improve access in the upper box and general admission areas (the plan was subsequently cancelled due to undisclosed reasons), and the construction of a parking lot that can accommodate up to 2,000 cars.
+The 5-year naming rights deal includes improvements and renovations to the arena such as the installation of curved escalators to improve access in the upper box and general admission areas, which was subsequently cancelled due to undisclosed reasons, and the construction of a parking lot that can accommodate up to 2,000 cars.
 The overall renovation project of the coliseum costed ₱1 billion.

 Additional improvements for the renovation of the coliseum were made in 2012, including the renovation of the Red Gate entrance and the Green Gate side facade, landscaped surroundings, and the replacement of Upper Box level seats, thus increasing its seating capacity.
 The Lower Box and Patron sections were combined to make a new Patron section (100 and 200 level seats).
 A pathway between the former Patron and Lower Box sections was also made.
 The former Upper Box A section (300 level seats) was renamed as Box section and the former Upper Box B section (400 level seats) is now referred to as the "Upper Box" section.
 The renovation project of the coliseum was completed in June 2014.

 On January 7, 2015, the Hydra-Rib basketball backboards first used in 1995 were replaced with Spalding ones.
 The backboards were first used in Game 1 of the 2014–15 PBA Philippine Cup Finals.
 On June 9, 2017, the OES SHOTS-14G7 shot clocks were replaced.
 The newer clocks were first used in Game 3 of the 2017 PBA Commissioner's Cup Quarterfinals match between the TNT Katropa and Meralco Bolts.

-Events

-Sports

-The arena is primarily the home arena for the Philippine Basketball Association and the University Athletic Association of the Philippines (UAAP) basketball leagues.
-It annually hosts every PBA Basketball Championship, NCAA Basketball Championship, as well as the University Athletic Association of the Philippines Basketball and Volleyball championships, UNTV Cup regular season and off-season opening games and championships, and also the Maharlika Pilipinas Basketball League and Premier Volleyball League.

-The facility has also hosted the 1975 world heavyweight championship boxing contest, the Thrilla in Manila between Muhammad Ali and Joe Frazier, the 1978 FIBA World Championship, the 2007 Philippines World Pool Championship and the 2017 SEABA Championship.

-The coliseum will also be one of the venues for the upcoming 2023 FIBA Basketball World Cup, as well as the tournament's Final Draw on 29 April 2023.

-Entertainment and others
+Ahead of the 2023 FIBA Basketball World Cup, the Araneta Coliseum underwent another renovation, and included the replacement of the previous "Big Cube" LED video board with a slightly larger and modernized LED video board, as well as the refurbishment of seating areas and renovation of team dugouts.
+New entrances were opened on the upper box, lower box and general admission levels, with direct connections to the ground level and the upper ground A level of the Gateway Mall 2, which is also connected to the mall's "Coliseum Plaza" area, a food alley area located along the Red Gate entrance.